 A surgical incision, which is a large cut in the abdomen

-Laparoscopic surgery, which involves less invasive small cuts.
+Laparoscopic surgery, which uses several small cuts.
 This method reduces pain and recovery time.

 Surgery may include the following risks: